3. Smart Contract Architecture¶

 It is not possible to remove donated assets from the Vesting Contract by anyone other than the beneficiaries.

 While it’s possible for the contract to be “set and forget,” we plan to fully leverage its mutable capabilities.
-For longer 4 year vests, there will definitely be changes in the contributor set that we want to account for.
+For longer vesting schedules (e.g. 4 years), there will definitely be changes to the contributor set that will need to be accounted for.

 We have deployed a 6/10 Gnosis Safe here to take on a few key tasks that cannot be handled autonomously.
-These include updating the membership list over the vest, and possibly deploying new vesting contracts (though this can also be done by unrelated EOAs with no reduction in trust).
+This includes updating the membership list, and possibly deploying new vesting contracts (though this can also be done by unrelated EOAs with no reduction in trust).

-Members and sponsors should be aware that if a malicious entity were to compromise enough signers, they could steal any assets that haven’t been released (4a in the diagram above) and distributed (4b) to the beneficiary of the Split contract.
-For this reason we don’t disclose the name of signers and will regularly rotate them, expanding the set of signers when possible.
-Further, release and distribute should probably happen on a regular cadence (quarterly) to limit the impact of a worst case scenario with the Multisig signers.
+Members and sponsors should be aware that if a malicious entity were to compromise enough signers, they could steal any assets that haven’t been released (4a in the diagram above) and distributed (4b) to beneficiaries of the Split contract.
+For this reason we won’t disclose the name of signers and will regularly rotate them, expanding the set of signers when possible.
+Further, releases and distributions should occur on a regular cadence (quarterly) to limit the impact of the multisig being compromised.

-See 4.13 Members as Signers for the obligations expected of members as signers.
+See 4.13 Signers for the obligations of multisig signers.